AppGyver/ag-types/README.md

     }
     RequestType(input)

-The resulting validator is a function that returns a [data.validation](https://github.com/folktale/data.validation).
+Your validator is a function that returns a [data.validation](https://github.com/folktale/data.validation).

 ### Continue off the validation result